Agilemania, a small group of passionate Lean-Agile-DevOps consultants and trainers, is the most tru... Read more

 If you want to make any changes to your product, as a product owner only, you will be responsible for its availability, content, priority, and ordering of the product backlog.
 The product backlog serves as a single source of requirements for the development team, and it never completed.
 You have to update and refine the product backlog list constantly as the project progresses.
 This will help the team recognize what your product needs to be perfect, useful, and worth the competition.

-As the development team executes on the roadmap’s bigger picture, the product backlog should communicate what comes next on the team’s to-do list.
-If you want to make your product backlog perfect, then first you have to make it DEEP.
-DEEP is the acronym of Detailed, Estimated, Emergent, and Prioritized.
+In the product backlog, the most important or high-priority works are shown at the top of the backlog.
+So that the important work always gets tackled first, and the team can work towards delivering value to the customer.
+As the development team executes the product roadmap’s bigger picture, the product backlog should communicate what comes next on the team’s to-do list.
+And if you want to make your product backlog perfect, then first, you have to make it DEEP.
+DEEP is the acronym for Detailed, Estimated, Emergent, and Prioritized.

 It is a tricky question because what belongs in a product backlog varies from team to team.
 However, In general, a product backlog includes some typical items like bug fixes, user stories, and other tasks like:

 In most of the cases, the items are broken down into user stories.
 In a product backlog, the most important things are placed on the top.
 It helps to know the team what they should deliver first.
 These items are not just a to-do list.
 Each of these items is prioritized, estimated, and adds value for the customer.